 HS isn’t the only potential cause of cysts or pimples behind the ear.
 A benign ear cyst is a noncancerous growth.
 Dead skin cells and skin oils can produce these cysts behind the ear, on the earlobe, or inside the ear.
 They usually develop slowly and may resolve without treatment.
 However, if the cyst becomes painful or infected, you should seek medical care.

 In rare cases, a lump behind the ear could be cancer-related.
-But more common causes are swollen lymph nodes from an infection, such as an ear infection, dental infection, or a cold.
+But more common causes are swollen lymph nodes from an infection, such as an ear infection, gum infection, or a cold.
 Untreated ear infections can lead to bacterial infections of the mastoid bone, which is behind the ear.
 Adults can get ear infections, but they’re more common in children.

-For HS lesions that produce an unpleasant smell, dermatologists suggest soaking a clean washcloth in diluted white vinegar and dabbing it on the wound to reduce odor.
+For HS lesions that produce an unpleasant smell, dermatologists suggest soaking a clean washcloth in diluted white vinegar and dabbing it on the wound to reduce the odor.

 Get updates directly to your inbox.